Spanish Sentence Structure

 See also: Spanish Subject Pronouns

-How to form sentences in Spanish
+How to Form Sentences in Spanish

 • Yo adoro la comida italiana. – I love Italian food.